2020 Vision: Data Storage and Active Archive Predictions

 “In 2020, we expect the speed, quality and predictability of data transformation and load processes to be further automated.
 As its models are exposed to big data sets, machine learning will advance the ingestion, indexing, and identification of information by identifying reliable and meaningful patterns.
 Once organized and archived, data can then be expressed in a variety of ways through predictive analysis and interoperability.
 In healthcare, the application of chatbots and algorithms to active archives of legacy medical records could yield new ways to discover, communicate, research, diagnose and treat illness.” — Shannon Larkin, Vice President Marketing & Business Development, Harmony Healthcare IT.

-Artificial Intelligence Will Help Reign in Unstructured Data Volumes
+Artificial Intelligence Will Help Rein in Unstructured Data Volumes

 “The challenge of rising unstructured data volumes is stimulating emerging data management technologies which use artificial intelligence to boost performance and hardware and software capacity.” – Herve Collard, VP of Marketing at Atempo.